gitlabhq/gitlabhq/doc/ci/docker/using_docker_images.md

 ## How to debug a job locally

+NOTE: **Note:**
-*Note: The following commands are run without root privileges.
-You should be able to run Docker with your regular user account.*
+The following commands are run without root privileges.
+You should be able to run Docker with your regular user account.

 First start with creating a file named `build_script`: